rajangdavis/osvc_php/README.md

 ## Compatibility

-This PHP package was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0] between December 2016 and June 2017.

-It is now being tested against Oracle Service Cloud May 2017 using PHP 7.2.1; Travis CI and Code Climate to be set up soon.
+This PHP library tested against Oracle Service Cloud May 2017 using PHP 7.2.1; Travis CI and Code Climate to be set up soon.

 All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.